deprecated-packages/CodingStandard/docs/en/zenify-rules-overview.md

 ```

-### 6.3 IfElseSniff
+### 6.3 IfElseTryCatchFinallySniff

-- Else/elseif statement should be preceded by empty line
+- Else/elseif/catch/finally statement should be preceded by 1 empty line

 *Correct*